Do You Have a Personal Injury Case?

 The statute of limitations for personal injury in Texas is two years from the date of your accident, although there are exceptions.
 If you wait too long to file a claim and the deadline passes, you won’t be able to recover compensation.

 But just because you have a full two years doesn’t mean you should wait to speak to a personal injury attorney.
-The biggest advantage of filing early is that there’s no chance of the statute of limitations expiring, but there can also be strategic reasons for filing a lawsuit earlier.
+The biggest advantage of filing early is there’s no chance of the statute of limitations expiring, but there can also be strategic reasons for filing a lawsuit earlier.
 Evidence can be easier to gather early on, witnesses will be more likely to remember the accident, and negotiations can begin sooner, which means you may not have to wait as long for your settlement check.

 Economic Damages

-- Lost wages and lost future income
+- Lost wages and lost future income.

 - Property damage.

-Non-Economic Damages
+Non-economic Damages

 Non-economic damages include: